Evulpes/Remap-Memory-Region/README.md

 #### 7. What Was The Previous Heading?
-Now that the old memory is gone, and we've written the data to the section, we can map the memory back into Globe of Peacekeeping, via NtMapViewOfSection, using whatever rights we'd like, in this case PAGE_EXECUTE_READ.:
+Now that the old memory is gone, and we've written the data to the section, we can map the memory back into Globe of Peacekeeping, via NtMapViewOfSection, using whatever rights we'd like, in this case PAGE_EXECUTE_READ:
 ```csharp
 //Map a region back to the original region location with new rights.
 if (Ntapi.NtMapViewOfSection